Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Related Works

 \subsection{Gradual Domain Adaptation}

 GDA seeks to bridge the distributional gap between source and target domains by leveraging a sequence of intermediate domains, thereby enabling more fine-grained adaptation.
-Early works have explored self-training strategies~\citep{kumar2020understanding}, adversarial objectives~\citep{wang2020continuously}, and provided generalization bounds under gradual distribution shifts~\citep{kumar2020understanding,dongalgorithms,wang2022understanding}.
+Early works have explored self-training strategies~\citep{kumar2020understanding}, adversarial objectives~\citep{wang2020continuously,shi2023adversarial}, and provided generalization bounds under gradual distribution shifts~\citep{kumar2020understanding,dongalgorithms,wang2022understanding}.
 However, these approaches often depend on the availability of discrete intermediate domains~\citep{chen2021gradual}.
 To address this, optimal transport approaches~\citep{abnar2021gradual,he2024gradual} have been leveraged to construct intermediate domains along the Wasserstein geodesic, ensuring minimal distributional discrepancy in the adaptation process.
 More recently, flow-based GDA has emerged, which explicitly models domain evolution and synthesizes continuous intermediate distributions via parametric flows.
 For instance, \citet{sagawa2025gradual} uses continuous normalizing flows to parameterize domain trajectories as ODEs in the data space, while \citet{zhuang2024gradual} incorporates label information into this evolution and employs gradient flows to realize the steepest transformation from source to target domain.

-Nevertheless, flow-based methods still require explicit estimation of the target domain's PDF to guide the evolution, and inaccuracies in this estimation can lead to performance drops in target domain.
+Nevertheless, flow-based GDA approaches still require explicit estimation of the target domain's PDF to guide the evolution, and inaccuracies in this estimation can lead to performance drops in target domain.
 To address this limitation, we reformulate the flow-based approach from a semi-dual formulation (see Proposition~\ref{thm:firstThmResultsDualProblem}), which unifies the flow-based and optimal transport methods.
-Building on this, we further propose a convergence-guaranteed approach with the help of entropy regularization (Proposition~\ref{thm:entropyRegularizedResults}) and analyze its generalization error (see~\Cref{thm:generalizationError}). during the evolution of the flow and proposed gradient
+Building on this, we further propose a convergence-guaranteed approach with the help of entropy regularization (Proposition~\ref{thm:entropyRegularizedResults}) and analyze its generalization error (see Proposition~\ref{thm:generalizationError}).